 Torque Measurement using Windows Software

-- Run the Windmill DDE Panel, Logger or Chart program to save or display data from your balance.
+- Run the Windmill DDE Panel, Logger or Chart program to save or display data.

 Before running the software connect your torque equipment to the PC's RS232 serial port using an appropriate cable.
-If your PC does not have a serial port you will need a USB-Serial converter.
+If your PC does not have a serial port use a USB-Serial converter.

 Run the Windmill ComDebug program